LukasGamard/YACRAF-calculator/testing/README.md

 python3 test.py
 ```

-The unit tests validate the basic functionality of the tool.
+The unit tests validate basic functionality of the tool, where it would be preferred to add more tests in the future to encompass a larger portion of the program's functionality.